The arc of Pynchon's historical fictions

 Spoilers Abound

-I’d like to read Pynchon’s epic historical fictions as an upwards arc towards grace, reflecting the author’s own journey.
+I’d like to read Pynchon’s epic historical novels as an upwards arc towards grace, reflecting the author’s own journey.
 Over the course of his life Thomas Pynchon wrote three sprawling historical fictions that form an unofficial trilogy.
-The earliest time period covered is the late 18th century in Mason & Dixon (M&D), followed by the pre-WW1 Against the Day (AtD), and finally the post-WW2 Gravity’s Rainbow (GR).
+The earliest time period covered is the late 18th century in Mason & Dixon (M&D), followed by the pre-WWI Against the Day (AtD), and finally the post-WWII Gravity’s Rainbow (GR).

 I first read the trilogy in the order Pynchon wrote them as opposed to chronological: Pynchon started with the overwhelming GR, then the relatively poignant M&D, and wrapped with AtD.
-And, looking back on the three,, I’d argue that despite the temporal juxtaposition, leading with GR provides the most uplifting view to Pynchon’s history.
+And, looking back on the three, I’d argue that despite the temporal juxtaposition, leading with GR provides the most uplifting view of Pynchon’s oeuvre.

-The first line of Pynchon’s first sprawling historical fiction, GR (1973), is timeless & terrible A screaming comes across the sky.
+Pynchon’s first historical fiction, GR (1973), opens with the timeless & terrible A screaming comes across the sky.
 It has happened before, but there is nothing to compare it to now.
 Continuing in theme, GR was a tough read that aimed square for the existentials with its feverish prophecy of inevitable suicide-by-rocket.
-It left me looking for some sort of answer, and I wanted to know Pynchon found it in his own life.
+It left me looking for some sort of answer, and I wanted to know whether the reclusive Pynchon found resolution in his own life.

-Pynchon went on to publish M&D (1997) almost twenty-five years after GR, and M&D is where Pynchon as a husband, father, and friend breaks through the apocalyptic fervor.
-In the book, Charles Mason goes past the edges of science, searching for his dead wife in passages brutally poignant.
-The books framed narrative of a warm family Christmas eve gives the future hope.
+Pynchon went on to publish M&D (1997) almost twenty-five years after GR, and M&D is where Pynchon as a husband, father, and friend breaks through the apocalyptic eschatology.
+In the book, Charles Mason goes past the edges of science, with poignantly elegiac passages describing the search for his dead wife.
+The book’s frame narrative of a warm family Christmas eve gives the future hope.

 Soon they will see the pressure-gauge begin to fall.
 They will feel the turn in the wind.
 They will put on smoked goggles for the glory of what is coming to part the sky.
 They fly towards grace.